mrp2106/ALFICC/README.md

 * Cashew land cover maps obtained with ML model predictions.
 * Some code and scripts implemented for the preprocessing and ML tasks.

-These deliverables are intended for open access. __Everyone is free to use the aforementioned resources, with the proper citation of the resources' origin.__
+These deliverables are intended for open access.
+Everyone is free to use the aforementioned resources, __as long as this work and the resources' origin are properly cited__.

 ## Programming requirements